nzchris73/aoo-mozilla-en-dict/README.md

 ---

+## Ethics and Principles

+Language is a shared human good.
+It should remain free, open, and accessible to everyone, regardless of race, religion, gender, age, country, income, profession, or academic background.

+My main goal is to make these English dictionaries freely available, accurate, and inclusive for all users.
+Everyone should have equal access to words and spelling tools, whether they are the owner of a multinational company or the person sweeping the street.

+These dictionaries are maintained with the belief that language belongs to humanity as a whole.
+It is a tool for learning, communication, dignity, and opportunity.
+For that reason, this project is kept free, regularly updated, and available across English variants, so that anyone can write and use English with confidence.

+I live a simple and modest life, choosing not to monetise this work so that everyone can benefit from it freely.
+However, if you fork these dictionaries or use them in your own projects, please credit this project somewhere visible.
+This work is the result of many years of maintenance, correction, expansion, and careful review; it should not be presented as someone else’s work after only adding or removing a small number of words.

+---

 ## Release Cycle

 Regular dictionary updates are released three times per year — on the **first day of January, May, and September** — unless there is something urgent to address, in which case a release may be published earlier.